BillGoff/MongoDBLogReader/README.md

  -f,--file <arg>     Log file to read
  -h,--help           will print out the command line options.
- -o,--output <arg>   (Optional) flag to set the output file name, without the "html" -v, --verbose       (Optional) flag that will produce a verbose output (Not a summary)
+ -o,--output <arg>   (Optional) flag to set the output file name, without the "html" -v,--verbose        (Optional) flag that will produce a verbose output (Not a summary)
 ```

 ## Run Application against a MongoDB Logfile.